superRob7/RemoteJavaDebugger/README.md

 # Getting Started
 The scripted debugger can be executed as a stand alone application by executing the 'Debugger.jar' file found in the 'HelloWorld Example' folder.
 To continue development the 'Debugger' folder holds the source code, if you are not using Java 8 then you must add the JavaFX libraries to the build path of the project.

 For the debugger to be able to control the execution of the debuggee, you must compile the target with debugging information enabled.
-To insure this information is generated the '-g' command must be included within the compiler command.
+To insure this information is generated the '-g' command must be included within the compiler command to the class that contains the 'main' method.
 For example the following command would be executed within the file directory of the target program:
   * javac -g HelloWorld.java

 # Connecting To A Target